XeroOl/notitg-mirin/notitg-mirin-doc/src/lua.md

 		-- Read the mod 'blacksphere' from the poptions table. local b = poptions[pn][blacksphere].blacksphere / 100

-		-- Write back nil to the poptions table so that the game -- doesn't actually apply 'blackpshere' as a real mod. poptions[pn].blacksphere = nil

 		-- Calculate the cosine and sine of the percentage that -- was applied.
 Fast calcuation path if set to 0%